dcarrol3/NewLanguage/README.md

 Before compiling and running, follow the How To Install The Language instructions above.\
 From the terminal at the Javier.jar location, enter the following commands to compile and run a javier program.\
 Filenames do NOT include the file extension.\
-All Javier program files MUST end in .javier\
+All Javier program files MUST have the extension .javier\
 All Javier program files MUST be in the data directory created above.